In 2018, so did NFL Hall of

 Ted Williams, a Marine Corps aviator

-In 1929, the New York Yankees — including star players Babe Ruth and Lou Gehrig — played the Fliers as part of a spring training tour of the South.
+In 1928, the New York Yankees — including star players Babe Ruth (as seen in the photo below) and Lou Gehrig — played the Fliers as part of a spring training tour of the South.
 More than 3,000 fans turned out for the game, which the Yankees won 12-2.
 You can't really call that a real win for the Yankees or a real loss for the Fliers.
 This was the Majors against the Minors.

 The Stadium and Park After